Finite approximation of free groups II: the Theorems of Ash, Herwig-Lascar and Ribes-Zalesskii -- revisited and strengthened: Comparing Section with Section

-The essential (and only) difference between Proposition~\ref{prop:otto-ash-pure} and Proposition~\ref{prop:ash-pure} obviously concerns item (1): while the group $H$ of the stronger version guarantees that the old labelling $v$ and the new labelling $w$ are $H$-related, the weaker version only ensures that these labellings are $Q$-related.
-Actually, the series of expansions $Q\mapsto Q_1\mapsto \cdots \mapsto Q_{N-1}\mapsto Q_N=:H$, where for every $i$, $Q_{i+1}={}^{\mathbf{Ab}_{m_i}}Q_i$ for some $m_i\ge 2$, leading to the expansion $H$ of Proposition~\ref{prop:ash-pure}, even guarantees that the labellings $v$ and $w$ are $Q_{N-1}$-related.
+Since $H$ is an expansion of $Q$, condition (1) of Proposition~\ref{prop:otto-ash-pure} implies $[v(k)]_Q=[w(k)]_Q$, so at first we have the same situation as in Proposition~\ref{prop:ash-pure}: $H$ still can be interpreted as an approximation of $F$ for the inverse monoid $M(Q)$ with respect to the graph $\mE$.
+But the same condition (1) also encapsulates the essential difference between Proposition~\ref{prop:otto-ash-pure} and Proposition~\ref{prop:ash-pure}: while the group $H$ of the stronger version guarantees that the old labelling $v$ and the new labelling $w$ are $H$-related, the weaker version only ensures that these labellings are $Q$-related.\footnote{{This should be compared with the discussion in Section~2.7 of \cite{ABO}.}} Actually, the series of expansions $Q\mapsto Q_1\mapsto \cdots \mapsto Q_{N-1}\mapsto Q_N=:H$, where for every $i$, $Q_{i+1}={}^{\mathbf{Ab}_{m_i}}Q_i$ for some $m_i\ge 2$, leading to the expansion $H$ of Proposition~\ref{prop:ash-pure}, even guarantees that the labellings $v$ and $w$ are $Q_{N-1}$-related.
 This is stronger than being $Q$-related, but still weaker than being $Q_N$-related, which would be required for a proof of Proposition~\ref{prop:otto-ash-pure} (a similar observation can be made for Ash's iterated expansions discussed in Section~\ref{sec:groups for Ash}).
 In a sense, the series of expansions used to prove Proposition~\ref{prop:ash-pure} always remains ``one step away'' from delivering a proof of Proposition~\ref{prop:otto-ash-pure}.
 This behaviour has been observed by the second author in his doctoral dissertation~\cite{bitterlichdiss}.
 Nevertheless, it could a priori still be possible that $v$ and $w$ are $H$-related for $H:=Q_N$ for some sufficiently large $N$.
 The second author conjectured that this is not the case for any $N$.
 As a consequence of Theorem~\ref{thm: otto-ash vs ash} below, this conjecture turns out to be true.
 This also provides some evidence that Theorem~\ref{thm:otto-ash} is substantially stronger than Theorem~\ref{thm: ash}.